What Other Parents Are Reading

 - bruising easily

-Symptoms are generally mild in younger children and those who get infected with the disease for the first time.
-Older kids, adults, and those who have had a previous infection may experience moderate to severe symptoms.
+Symptoms are generally mild in younger children and those who are infected with the disease for the first time.
+Older kids, adults, and those who have had a previous infection may have moderate to severe symptoms.

-People with dengue hemorrhagic fever or dengue shock syndrome will have the regular symptoms of dengue fever for 2 to 7 days.
-After the fever subsides, other symptoms worsen and can cause more severe bleeding; gastrointestinal problems like nausea, vomiting, or severe abdominal pain; and respiratory problems like difficulty breathing.
+People with DHF will have the regular symptoms of dengue fever for 2 to 7 days.
+After the fever eases, other symptoms get worse and can cause more severe bleeding; gastrointestinal problems like nausea, vomiting, or severe abdominal (belly) pain; and respiratory problems like difficulty breathing.
+Dehydration, heavy bleeding, and a rapid drop in blood pressure (shock) can follow if DHF goes untreated.
+These symptoms are life threatening and need immediate medical care.

-If your child has any symptoms of dengue fever, call a doctor right away.
-You should also contact a doctor if your child has recently been to a region that has dengue fever and develops a fever or severe headache.
+If you think your child's symptoms might be caused by dengue fever, call a doctor right away.
+You should also call a doctor if your child has recently been to a region that has dengue fever and develops a fever or severe headache.

 To make a diagnosis, the doctor will examine your child and evaluate the symptoms.
 The doctor will ask about your child's medical history and recent travels, and send a sample of your child's blood to be tested for the disease.

 Most cases of dengue fever go away within a week or two and won't cause any lasting problems.
 If someone has severe symptoms of the disease, or if symptoms get worse in the first day or two after the fever goes away, seek immediate medical care.
-This could be an indication of dengue hemorrhagic fever or dengue shock syndrome, which needs immediate medical attention.
+This could be an indication of DHF, which is a medical emergency.

 To treat severe cases of dengue fever at a hospital, doctors will deliver intravenous (IV) fluids and electrolytes (salts) to replace the fluids lost through vomiting or diarrhea.
 This is usually enough to effectively treat the disease, as long as fluid replacement therapy begins early.
 In more advanced cases, doctors may have to perform a transfusion to replace lost blood.